Investment risk rarely matches the risk perception in a security. Let’s see why.

 So What is Risk?

 Quite simply, risk is the possibility that the investment does not work out well.
 In some cases, you might have to wait longer than expected for the value to be realized.
 In other cases, you may even experience a loss of capital.
+Investment risk is essentially the downside risk of the security over your holding period.

 This can happen for a number of reasons: